fieldtrip/website/tutorial/connectivity.md

 ### Project along the strongest dipole direction

-The interpretation of connectivity is facilitated if we can compute it between two plain channels rather than between one channel versus a triplet of channels.
+The interpretation of connectivity is facilitated if we can compute it between two plain channels rather than between one channel and a triplet of channels.
 Therefore we will project the time series along the dipole direction that explains most variance.
 This projection is equivalent to determining the largest (temporal) eigenvector and can be computationally performed using the singular value decomposition (svd).

     %% construct a single virtual channel in the maximum power orientation timeseries = cat(2, sourcedata.trial{:});